josephsgithub/pyfun/README.md

 # [Fundamentals in Python][work]
 [work]: https://github.com/skilstak/pyfun-work/blob/master/README.md

-***Currently a work in progress as we port our content to this [GitHub classroom textbook][text-work].***
+***🚧 Currently a work in progress as we port our content to this [GitHub classroom textbook][text-work].***

 > 💬 [This *work*book goes with a *text*book][📖]